 Doctors and pharmacists can teach caregivers and family members how to administer naloxone.
 It can be injected intravenously or inhaled through an intranasal spray.
 Naloxone effectively reverses an opioid overdose when the opioid has been used in combination with benzodiazepines or stimulants such as cocaine.
 However, it cannot reverse the effects of a stimulant or benzodiazepine overdose.

-Physicians have several options for treating alcohol use disorders.
+Physicians have several options for treating alcohol addiction.
 Behavioral therapy can help alcoholics recognize and avoid high-risk situations, and referral to programs that provide peer support, such as Alcoholics Anonymous, can increase a person’s chance of recovery.

 Therapists can also prescribe medications that decrease the appeal of alcohol.
 Studies show disulfiram, acamprosate and naltrexone help most people abstain from alcohol.